jgrodziski/metav/README.md

 - **Check** everything is committed (no untracked or uncommitted file(s) otherwise the release process is aborted)
 - **Bump** the current version according to the release level of the change (major, minor or patch)
 - **[Optionaly: Spit and Commit metadata]**: Spit metadata in file(s) (version, tag, timestamp, module-name, etc.) with the `-s, --spit` option flag (presence means spitting metadata).
 - **Tag** the repo with that version.
-In case of monorepo, prefix the version with the module name (automatically deduced from the module's path or provided)
+In case of monorepo, prefix the version with the module name (automatically deduced from the module's path or provided).
+The git tag can be signed gith GPG or not, default behavior is to sign the tag.
 - **Push** the tag

 One liner: